 Just Write (Even If It Sucks)

 No screenwriter cranks out an Oscar-winning screenplay on the first draft.
-You may try coming up with witty dialogue and action-packed set pieces to come up blank.
+You may try coming up with witty dialogue (or how to write dialogue with Quentin Tarantino) and action-packed set pieces to come up blank.
 That’s all right.

 It’s better to write something than nothing at all.
 You may not be happy with the dialogue you’re writing, but you should not sit there for hours staring at your screen trying to come up with something better.
 You should just write what you can and move on.

 Once the words are on the page, they become tangible.
 You should move on for the time being and come back to that section later.
 You have plenty of time to ruminate on the scene and come up with something better on the second, third, and fourth drafts.
 More than anything else, successful writing is just about writing something rather than nothing.

 Breaks Between Daily Writing Exercises